oncomouse/middleman-mdl-course-template/Readme.md

 ---
 ```

-Sidebar widgets can be added by placing the file name (without path or extension) of the sidebar widget partial (see "Adding Sidebar Widgets" below) in the `page_sidebar_widgets` key in the YAML frontmatter.
+Sidebar widgets can be added by placing the file name (without path, extension or leading "`_`") of the sidebar widget partial (see "Adding Sidebar Widgets" below) in the `page_sidebar_widgets` key in the YAML frontmatter.
 The following fragment will add `instructor_info` and `course_meetings` to the sidebar:

 ~~~ yaml
 page_sidebar_widgets: